-Areas with Radial Hotfix
+Areas with Hotfix Uniform Fill

-Radial Hotfix is a fill mode designed to produce the better possible coverage of the area region.
+Hotfix Uniform is a fill mode designed to produce the better possible coverage of the area region.
 The placement algorithm tries to generate the most uniform placement possible, considering the shape, the bead size and the specified beads separation.

-The picture at the left shows an Area object main reference, with two corner nodes, in cyan, and two normal curve nodes.
+The picture at the top shows an Area object main reference, with two corner nodes, in cyan, and two normal curve nodes.
 At the right, the same object with radial hotfix and borderline.